rishikavikondala/chat-with-car/README.md

 This project allows you to issue voice commands to Internet-enabled vehicles.

+Selected as a winner of Anthropic's Build for Claude contest: https://twitter.com/alexalbert__/status/1783604743132365197

 ## What is the tech stack?

 - React UI for sending voice commands.
 This React UI is purely a prototype interface; in future iterations, I'm aiming to integrate with Siri and/or other voice assistants.